pct960/vim-setup/README.rst

 Features
 ========
-Apart from the features the vanilla vim configuration provides (line numbers, relative line numbers, smart indent etc.) the config has been extended to add a few more features.
+Apart from the features the vanilla vim configuration provides (line numbers, relative line numbers, smart indent etc.), the config has been extended to add a few more features.

 #.
 Nerdtree is automatically loaded when vim is opened
 #.
 Opening a file places the focus on the file instead of on the nerdtree pane
 #.
-Closing a file, closes both the file and the nerdtree pane (provided no other tabs are open)
+Closing a file closes both the file and the nerdtree pane (provided no other tabs are open)
 #.
 To open a file in a new tab, press ``t`` and to open it in split mode press ``s`` (This is a nerdtree feature, but do read further)
 #.
-Now, to easily switch between tabs use ``Ctrl ←`` and ``Ctrl →`` (Mission control shortcuts will need to be disabled for this work on MacOS)
+Now, to easily switch between tabs use ``Ctrl ←`` and ``Ctrl →`` (Mission control shortcuts will need to be disabled for this work on macOS)

 .. image:: screenshot.png